alexbain/lirc_node/README.md

 command that ``irsend`` currently documents on it's API page.
 There is a full test suite that can be ran to ensure that these options and commands work correctly.

-In future version I hope to add support for calling additional LIRC executables.
+In a future version I hope to add support for calling additional LIRC executables.
-I have my eye on being able to call the ``irrecord`` executable from NodeJS to teach LIRC new remotess / commands from Node.
+I have my eye on being able to call the ``irrecord`` executable from NodeJS to teach LIRC new remotess / commands from a Node app.
 Given that ``irrecord`` requires some back and forth via the command line I haven't attempted it just yet.
 If you, the awesome developer reading this, has any ideas please don't hesitate to email me or take a stab at it yourself.